Hazel Crest station

-Hazel Crest is a station on Metra's Metra Electric Line located in Hazel Crest, Illinois.
-The station is located at Park Avenue and 170th Street, 22.3 mi from Millennium Station, the northern terminus of the Metra Electric Line.
+Hazel Crest is a station on Metra's Metra Electric District located in Hazel Crest, Illinois.
+The station is located at Park Avenue and 170th Street, 22.3 mi from Millennium Station, the northern terminus of the Metra Electric District.
 In Metra's zone-based fare system, Hazel Crest is located in zone 2.
 As of 2018, Hazel Crest is the 154th busiest of Metra's 236 non-downtown stations, with an average of 261 weekday boardings.
-The station consists of an island platform which serves the Metra Electric Line's two tracks.
+The station consists of an island platform which serves the Metra Electric District's two tracks.
 There is a waiting room with a ticket vending machine.